ckeditor/ckeditor5/packages/ckeditor5-image/docs/image.md

 {@snippetTODO image}

 <info-box hint>
 	The base image feature, unlike in CKEditor 4, does not support any user interface for inserting or managing images.
 Its sole purpose is to lay ground for other plugins (mentioned above) to build the target user experience.
-This pattern (composition of atomic features) is common for CKEditor 5 and allows developer to build their own customized experience by implementing specific subfeatures differently.
+This pattern (composition of atomic features) is common for CKEditor 5 and allows the developers to build their own customized experience by implementing specific subfeatures differently.
 </info-box>

 ## Image contextual toolbar

-The {@link module:image/imagetoolbar~ImageToobar} introduces contextual toolbar for images.
+The {@link module:image/imagetoolbar~ImageToobar} plugin introduces contextual toolbar for images.
 The toolbar appears when an image is selected and can be configured to contain any buttons you want.
 Usually, these will be image-related options such as the text alternative (which is introduced by the base image plugin) button and [image styles buttons](#image-styles).

 See a demo of an editor with the contextual toolbar enabled: